NEWS

 functions available for each data type (

-and link
+likelihood and link arguments in

 multinma 0.2.0 (2020-12-04)